In this blog post we take a look back at Met Office named storms over recent years since the Met Office began naming storms from the 2015/ 16 season.

 Storm Henry with 90 mph at South Uist range, 85 mph at Benbecula and 79 mph at Stornoway.
 1st and 2nd February 2016

 Storm Barbara brought winds of 75 mph to South Uist range 23rd and 24th December 2016

 Storm Conor 83 mph winds at South Uist range 25th and 26th December 2016

 Storm Georgina brought winds of 85 mph at South Uist range 24th January 2018.

 Storm Brendon 87 mph at South Uist range on the 13th January 2020.

-What I have noticed int he 17 years of living here is that our winters go in cycles we have years when the storms are less bad and other winters where we get slammed by multiple storms.
+What I have noticed in the 17 years of living here is that our winters go in cycles we have years when the storms are less bad and other winters where we get slammed by multiple storms.
 This is evident in the highlighted storms above which have given us the greatest strong winds.
 I am curious to see what the upcoming winter brings.
-I stress its just a hunch at this stage and nothing more but I think we could be in line for some strong storms this winter if it follows usual patterns.

 I hope you have enjoyed this blog post about Met Office named storms.
-I will do another blog post when the Met office release the name Storms of 2020/21.
+I will do another blog post when the Met office release the name Storms for the 2021/22.